Initial Algebra Correspondence under Reachability Conditions: Conclusion

 \section{Conclusion}

 We investigated reachability conditions that ensure the initial algebra correspondence between two different semantics connected by adjunctions.
-Our framework accommodates several examples, including the almost surely reachability condition for MCs and the unambiguity condition for NFAs.
+Our framework accommodates several examples, including the almost sure reachability condition for MCs and the unambiguity condition for NFAs.

 There is a coalgebraic construction of predicate transformers with modalities by fibrational liftings (e.g.~\cite{DBLP:journals/mscs/HasuoKC18}).
 We plan to study abstract reachability conditions with modalities, which leads to the initial algebra correspondence of the predicate transformers that are induced by modalities.
 Another direction is to study the compositionality of \gra{}s, that is, to study which compositions of systems, for instance, parallel composition, preserve a given \gra{}.
 Perhaps the abstract GSOS framework~\cite{TuriP97} is helpful to achieve this goal.
-It is also exciting to see whether we can deal with linear time properties beyond reachability conditions by extending our abstract framework.
+It is also interesting to see whether our abstract framework can be extended to accommodate initial algebra correspondences under linear time properties beyond reachability conditions.
 Additionally, we believe that our results on unambiguous FA in Example~\ref{eg:unambiguousFA} could form a basis for recovering the PTIME algorithm for model checking of MCs and UFAs~\cite{BaierK00023} from a categorical framework.
-Specifically, integrating our framework with the unifying theory for coalgebraic product construction~\cite{DBLP:journals/pacmpl/WatanabeJRH25} and utilizing the categorical framework to ensure uniqueness of fixed points~\cite{DBLP:conf/concur/KoriHK21} may facilitate this recovery.
+Specifically, integrating our framework with the unifying theory for coalgebraic product construction~\cite{DBLP:journals/pacmpl/WatanabeJRH25} and utilizing the categorical framework to ensure uniqueness of fixed points presented in~\cite{DBLP:conf/concur/KoriHK21} may facilitate this recovery.